-Equally important, the section 203 requires that the regulations and districts be based on a plan.
+Equally important, section 203 requires that the regulations and districts be based on a plan.
 While this provision has generally not been strictly interpreted in the past (some court decisions have considered the zoning map to be the "plan"), a plan should have strong backing for form based regulations.
 Under the Michigan Zoning Enabling Act the requirement for zoning to be based on a plan is even stronger.
+The "based on a plan" requirement is even more important given the Michigan Planning Enabling Act of 2008.
 The Code author should then incorporate directly the principles and "themes" outlined in the plan as another basis for the regulations.